mohsen12999/myCheatSheets/Python/README.md

 if (age<16) or (age>65):
     print("enjoy your free time")

-x = "false"
+x = "False"
 if x:
-    print("x is true or have none zero value") # its run else
+    print("x is True or have none zero value") # its run else
-    print("x is false or zero or None or empty string or empty list or empty tuple or empty mapping , ...")
+    print("x is False or zero or None or empty string or empty list or empty tuple or empty mapping , ...")

-print(not false) # return true
+print(not False) # return True
-print(not true) # return false
+print(not True) # return False
 # if not(age<18)
 ```